 The Institute has an Academy of Fellows program, that brings together diverse individuals from various backgrounds who have a commitment to social justice.
 The fellows come from the community, government, academia, all with a commitment to address inequality.

 The Institute’s online speaker series program deals with issues from poverty to criminal justice reform that features an array of speakers including activists, thought leaders, policy makers and public officials whose work reflect the push for anti-poverty policies and reforming our system of justice.
-We believe that there is a moral necessity for these reforms to take place now especially in the era of the racial justice movements pricking the conscience of our nation and the world.
+The Institute believes there is a moral necessity for these reforms to take place now especially in the era of the racial justice movements pricking the conscience of our nation and the world.